suavoo/gemsa-backend/README.md

                                  title: String
         ]

-"/api/users/messages/:id"
+"/api/users/comments/:id"
-    Purpose: Request array of messages of a specific user identified via id in req.params.
+    Purpose: Request array of comments of a specific user identified via id in req.params.
 This information can only be requested by the user himself while logged in Request Method: GET
     Request Payload: User ID via req.params.id
                      valid JSON Web Token of same user via req.headers["x-access-token"]
-    Response: Array of Message Objects (JSON)
+    Response: Array of Comment Objects (JSON)

 "/api/users/mod"
     Purpose: Request content reserved for logged in moderators